GW-CS-SD-25-26/gw-cs-sd-25-26.github.io/ideas.md

 # Financial Portfolio Management Tool
 Create an algorithm that optimizes investment portfolio allocations based on risk tolerance and market trends.
 Build a web or mobile application that allows users to manage their portfolios, leveraging the algorithmic insights.

-# UTA/LA Scheduler
-Every year the CS department has to assign ~50 students as undergraduate Learning and Teaching Assistants.
-This is a complex scheduling process that is currently done manuarlly (by your poor instructor).
-This project would build an automated system that accepts information about classes and student/faculty preferences to determine the best matching.
-If you do a good job, this could be adopted by the CS department!

-# Encrypted & Sharded Cloud Storage System
-Build a system that allows me to provide multiple cloud storage platform credentials and will act as a single “cloud”.
-When I upload files, they should be encrypted and chunked, with each piece stored in a separate cloud provider.
-When I download files, these encrypted chunks should be joined together and unencrypted on disk.
-Provide a UI that allows me view an index of my files & supports uploads/downloads.
-This solution should take security into account.

 # Network Threat Detector
 Design a platform capable of performing high speed analysis of network traffic to detect security threats.
 This could involve designing and deploying ML classification algorithms to specialized hardware like programmable network cards or switches in Prof. Wood's lab.